-7.3.1 Fixed-Frequency, Peak-Current-Mode Controlled, Step-Down Regulator
+7.3.1 Fixed-Frequency, Peak-Current Mode Controlled Step-Down Regulator

-This description of the LM43601 refer to the Functional Block Diagram and to the waveforms in Figure 33.
-The LM43601 is a step-down buck regulator with both high-side (HS) switch and low-side (LS) switch (synchronous rectifier) integrated.
-The LM43601 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON-time.
-During the HS switch ON-time, the SW pin voltage VSW swings up to approximately VIN, and the inductor current IL increases with a linear slope (VIN - VOUT) / L. When the HS switch is turned on after a anti-shoot-through dead time.
-Inductor current discharges through the LS switch with a slope of $-V{OUT}$ / L. The control parameter of buck converters are defined as duty cycle D = tON / TSW, where tON is the HS switch ON time and TSW is the switching period.
+The following operating description of the LM46001 refers to the Functional Block Diagram and to the waveforms in Figure 33.
+The LM46001 is a step-down buck regulator with both high-side (HS) switch and low-side (LS) switch (synchronous rectifier) integrated.
+The LM46001 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON-time.
+During the HS switch ON-time, the SW pin voltage VSW swings up to approximately VIN, and the inductor current IL increases with a linear slope (VIN - VOUT) / L. When the HS switch is turned off by the control logic, the LS switch is turned on after a anti-shoot-through dead time.
+Inductor current discharges through the LS switch with a slope of $-V{OUT}$ / L. The control parameter of buck converters are defined as duty cycle D = tON / TSW, where tON is the HS switch ON-time and TSW is the switching period.
 The regulator control loop maintains a constant output voltage by adjusting the duty cycle D. In an ideal buck converter, where losses are ignored, D is proportional to the output voltage and inversely proportional to the input voltage: D = VOUT / VIN.